FAForever/website/README.md

 If you did changes run `grunt prod`+`PORT=3000 yarn start` again to apply them.

 ## Docker Install Guide
 You will need to setup a default machine in a new terminal window.
 This can be accomplished by doing the following.
+The application is then running in production mode.

 1. Build docker image
 ```sh